decentology/dappstarter-core/README.md

 ```
 ///)

+### Windows Users

+Before you proceed with installation, it's important to note that many blockchain libraries either don't work or generate errors on Windows.
+If you try installation and can't get the startup scripts to completion, this may be the problem.
+In that case, it's best to install and run DappStarter using Windows Subsystem for Linux (WSL).
+Here's a [guide to help you install WSL](https://docs.decentology.com/guides/windows-subsystem-for-linux-wsl).

+Blockchains known to require WSL: Solana
 # Installation

 Using a terminal (or command prompt), change to the folder containing the project files and type: `yarn` This will fetch all required dependencies.
 The process will take 1-3 minutes and while it is in progress you can move on to the next step.